Adamk99k/What-is-bitcoin-p1/README.md

 ## Lighthouse Testing
-### Once I had tested my site on different browsers and ensured it was responsive on all different screen sizes I generated a Lighthouse report within google chrome to identify and fix common problems that affect my sites performance.
+### Once I had tested my site on different browsers and ensured it was responsive on all different screen sizes, I generated a Lighthouse report within google chrome to identify and fix common problems that affect my sites performance.
 <br>
-* The only issue it identified was that throughout my webpage the < em> tags contents were not visible as much with the background I had choose, To solve this I simply changed the colour of < em> tags in CSS from black to #fff (White).
+* The only issue it identified was that throughout my webpage the < em> tags contents were not visible as much with the background I had choose, to solve this I simply changed the colour of < em> tags in CSS from black to #fff (White).
 This boosted my lighthouse score.
-Here is a photo of the finished report that i am happy with.<br>
+Here is a photo of the finished report that I am happy with.<br>
 <img src="assets/images/readme.img/Lighthouse-report.png" height=700 width=500>

 #